annakins/Katana/README.md

 </div></p>

 # The next update will be on Nexus Mods unless necessary.
+The information below is now outdated.
+Please go to https://github.com/annakins/Katana/releases for updates (pre-Nexus).

 ### Table of Contents